 Razor burn is the skin’s angry response to a shave gone wrong.
 It manifests as a red, blotchy, sometimes stinging rash that can appear within minutes of shaving.
-While it is not an infection (unlike razor bumps, which involve ingrown hairs), it is a form of contact dermatitis caused by friction, improper technique, or harsh products.
+But here’s the key dermatological principle many people miss: inflammation begets pigmentation.
+Every time you irritate the skin, you risk triggering post-inflammatory hyperpigmentation (PIH), which can take weeks or months to fade.
+While razor burn is not an infection (unlike razor bumps, which involve ingrown hairs), it is a form of contact dermatitis caused by friction, improper technique, or harsh products.

-For many, razor burn is more than a temporary nuisance—it can leave behind dark marks (post-inflammatory hyperpigmentation) that take weeks to fade.
-This guide provides a step-by-step roadmap to not only treat the immediate sting but also fade the discoloration and prevent future flare-ups.
+For many, razor burn is more than a temporary nuisance—it can leave behind dark marks that persist long after the sting subsides.
+This guide provides a step-by-step roadmap to not only treat the immediate inflammation but also fade the discoloration and prevent future flare-ups—backed by evidence and real-world clinical results.

 Before you can treat razor burn effectively, you need to understand what is happening to your skin.
 Razor burn is essentially a mechanical injury combined with chemical irritation.